raspberrypilearning/non-player-characters/en/step_6.md

 --- task ---

-Go to the **Add Component** button again and add a second 'Box Collider' to the Rat.
+Go to the **Add Component** button again and add a second **Box Collider** to the Rat.

-Check 'Is Trigger' and change the size so that it is bigger than the first Box Collider:
+Check `IsTrigger` and change the size so that it is bigger than the first Box Collider:

 ![The Box Collider with 'Is Trigger' ticked and the size x = 1.5, y = 1, z = 1.5.](images/both-colliders-properties.png)